 B-virus is a disease caused by a virus called Cercopithecine herpesvirus 1.
 It is a disease of non-human primates of the genus Macaca (macaque monkeys) that can also affect people.
 People who handle infected macaques may be exposed to and become ill from B-virus.
 The virus can be found in the secretions and tissues of infected primates.
 Infected primates may appear healthy.

-For more information B-virus
+For more information visit the VDH B-virus fact sheet.

 Cat scratch disease (CSD) is bacterial disease caused by Bartonella henselae.
 Cats are the main reservoir of this organism.
 Anyone bitten, scratched, licked or exposed to an infectious cat or kitten is susceptible to the disease.
 Any domestic cat has the potential to be a reservoir for this disease.
 Infectious cats usually appear healthy.
 Fleas and ticks that infest cats may be infected as well.

-For more information Cat Scratch Disease
+For more information visit the VDH Cat Scratch Disease fact sheet.

 Hantavirus pulmonary syndrome (HPS) is a deadly disease transmitted by infected rodents through urine, droppings, or saliva.
 Humans can contract the disease when they breathe in the virus that is on dust and other debris floating in the air.
 HPS was first recognized in the southwest United States in 1993 and has since been identified throughout the United States.
 One case has been identified in Virginia.
 In 1993, a hiker on the Appalachian trail developed HPS.